Pure-jump semimartingales: Extended integral with respect to a random measure

 \end{corollary} \begin{proof} This follows from Proposition~\ref{P:190729.2} in conjunction with Propositions~\ref{P:190411} and \ref{P:190528.2}. \end{proof}

-\citet{yoeurp.76} has shown that every local martingale can be uniquely decomposed into two components, one quasi-left-continuous and the other with jumps only at predictable times, such that the quadratic covariation of the two components is zero.
+Recall that semimartingale $X$ is said to be quasi-left-continuous if $\Delta X_\tau=0$ almost surely on $\{\tau<\infty\}$ for each predictable time $\tau$.
+Yoeurp \cite{yoeurp.76} has shown that every local martingale can be uniquely decomposed into two components, one quasi-left-continuous and the other with jumps only at predictable times, such that the quadratic covariation of the two components is zero.
 This motivates the following result.

 \begin{proposition} Every semimartingale $X$ has the unique decomposition

 where $X^\q_0=X^{\ddp}_0 = 0$, $X^{\q}$ is a quasi-left-continuous semimartingale, $X^{\ddp}$ jumps only at predictable times, and $X^{\ddp} \in \V_\sigma^\d$.
 We then have $ [X^\q,X^\ddp] = 0$. \end{proposition}